fluent/fluentd-docs-gitbook/container-deployment/docker-logging-driver.md

 later step you will find how to accomplish the same aggregating the logs into a MongoDB instance.

-Create a simple file called in\_docker.conf which contains the following
+Create a simple file called demo.conf which contains the following
 entries:

 ``` {.CodeRay}